-Foods That Contain Inulin
+Top Foods That Contain Inulin

 3 minute read

 Many healthy and delicious plant foods contain the soluble dietary fiber called inulin.
 Eating foods that use this carbohydrate storage material will add bulk to fecal matter, which aids in mineral absorption through the intestines.
 The probiotic nature of inulin helps provide an environment for healthy bacteria to continue growing in the intestinal tract.
-Add these foods to your diet to benefit from their positive effects on digestion.
+Add foods high in inulin to your diet to benefit from their positive effects on digestion.

 Jerusalem Artichokes

 Jerusalem artichokes, also known as sunchokes, have a high concentration of inulin in their edible root.
-Not to be confused with the globe artichoke that is a thistle, the sunchoke is a member of the sunflower family.
+Not to be confused with the globe artichoke, that is a thistle, the sunchoke is a member of the sunflower family.

 Farmers report this plant having a tendency to grow like a weed and take over a garden space.
 Eat the swollen root of the sunchoke, which is similar to a potato.
 Peel and steam your sunchokes before adding butter and pureeing them to a smooth, thick consistency.